NBISweden/teaching_literature_club/SECURITY.md

 This repository ...

-- provides an HTML website
+- provides an HTML site
 - does not store any sensitive data
 - does not run any code on your computer